 How to value your startup – understanding the common startup valuation methods

-Maybe you are fund raising or considering selling a portion of your startup to an investor.
-Either way you need to value your startup to figure out a fair price for the equity being sold and money being added to the business or being taken out by you.
+Maybe you are fundraising for your startup, or considering selling a portion of your startup to an investor.
+Either way, you need to value your startup to figure out a fair price for the equity being sold and money being added to the business or being taken out by you.

 There are a few approaches to valuation and taking on an investment in your startup.

 EBITDA (pronounced eee-bit-dah) is earnings before interest, tax, depreciation and amortization.
 You can roughly think of EBITDA as annual net profit for now.
 So if your startup is further along and generated $1M ($1 million) in profit in the most recent year then a multiple might be used such as 4 and your startup could be valued at $1M x 4 = $4M.

 If you wanted to sell 25% of your company then the investor would pay you $1M as the owner of the company and they would receive 25% of the stock.
 The multiple could vary based on the stability of the business in recent years, growth opportunities and many other factors.
 EBITDA-based valuation is seldom used in the startup software world and is more common with a traditional business like a physical store or a services business.

 The valuation is being determined based on the efficiency of the business to generate revenue while keeping costs low.

 Valuation based on revenue and growth